Home to the world’s highest tides, spectacular coastline, and notoriously charming communities – the Fundy Coast is a road tripper’s dream.

 ~150 km (93 mi.)

 Up next: You’re headed to Saint John!
 The only city on the Bay of Fundy, this port city has personality in spades.
 About 45 minutes from St. Martins, it’s a striking contrast to the fishing villages that dot the coastline.
 If you’re looking for top dining and nightlife, this is where you want to be when the sun goes down.
-Its narrow streets of beautiful and well-preserved 19th-century architecture house a melange of excellent restaurants, breweries, galleries, and local shops.
-Follow a self-guided historic walking tour or the Art in Public Places Walking Tour to discover many uptown treasures.
-While in the city, be sure to visit the historic Saint John City Market, see the power of the tides at Reversing Falls Rapids, and get a breath of fresh air at Irving Nature Park or Rockwood Park, one of the largest urban parks in Canada.
+Its streets, lined with well-preserved 19th-century architecture, house a melange of excellent restaurants, breweries, galleries, and local shops.
+Follow a self-guided historic walking tour or the Art in Public Places Walking Tour to discover many uptown treasures, or explore local flavours at the Saint John City Market, the oldest continuing farmers market in Canada.

 Road Trip Eats